 Smoking Cessation Counseling

 An estimated 25.9 million men, 22.8 million women and 4.1 million teenagers ages 12 through 17 are smoking in the United States.
 Tobacco is the most common cause of preventable disease and death.
-If that sentence alone doesn't make you want to switch your tobacco filled cigarettes to an alternative option such as wholesale vaporizers, then I don't know what would.
-You don't have to be a smoker to know that this habit has a lot of health risks associated.
+If that sentence alone doesn’t make you want to switch your tobacco filled cigarettes to an alternative option such as E-Cigerrettes, then I don’t know what would.
+You don’t have to be a smoker to know that this habit has a lot of health risks associated.
 At the end of the day, it is not worth it, especially after knowing what the outcome could be.
+Just by doing a quick google search into something like E-juice Shop, you’ll soon be able to save a lot of money as you cut back on your cigarette purchases, but more importantly, you’ll be taking more consideration into your health, which is always a positive.
 Approximately 75% of coronary heart disease cases are due to cigarette smoking.
 Eliminating smoking can greatly reduce the occurrence and risks of coronary heart disease and other cardiovascular disease.
 Quitting will decrease an individual’s risk of developing chronic lung disease, stroke, as well as cancer of the lungs, larynx, esophagus, mouth and bladder.
 Tobacco smoke contains more than 40 chemicals that, besides being a carcinogenic to humans and animals, are air pollutants.

 Smoking is also a very expensive habit.
 On average smokers generally spend nearly $30.24 per week, or about $1600 per year.
 Individuals who quit smoking enjoy many health benefits.
 There are things that might make the process of giving up smoking easier for you, such as transitioning into vaping before giving up completely.
 Hamilton Devices vape equipment could be useful in helping you to quit completely at your own pace.
 These benefits include decrease in frequency of respiratory problems, increase in age of life expectancy, reducing risk of cancer, heart attack and other cardiovascular disease.